MicrosoftDocs/winrt-api/windows.devices.bluetooth/bluetoothadapter_fromidasync_1322863552.md

 ## -parameters

 ### -param deviceId
 The DeviceId value that identifies the BluetoothAdapter instance.
+On a Windows10 workstation this is a composite string combining registry information that includes the MatchingDeviceId, the MAC address, and a GUID representing a device class .
+This is different than a DeviceInformation.Device.Id, except that both contain the MAC address of the Bluetooth radio device embedded within the identifier string.

 ## -returns
 After the asynchronous operation completes, returns the [BluetoothAdapter](bluetoothadapter.md) object identified by the given [DeviceId](bluetoothadapter_deviceid.md).

 ## -remarks